shapeshed/twit-ee.ee_addon/README.markdown

 * Install the Twit-ee module
 * In the module enter your Twitter username and password
 * Ensure that your /system/cache/ folder is writable
+* Twit-ee is MSM compatible so you can have a separate twitter account for each site

 ## Name